 In collaboration with the campus-wide UCSF Faculty Mentoring Program, the CTSI Mentor Development Program has recruited senior research mentors to develop an innovative curriculum for training mid-career and early senior research faculty to become the next generation of confident effective clinical and translational mentors.
-Late Assistant, mid-level and early or late senior faculty dedicated to clinical & translational research can apply each October for participation in the January to May CTSI Mentor Development Program (MDP).
-See seminar schedule for exact dates.
+Late Assistant, mid-level and early or late senior faculty dedicated to clinical & translational research can apply.

 The CTSI MDP has created an integrated environment for senior mentors and mentors-in-training, encouraging creative and innovative networking, discussing a range of mentoring challenges and a myriad of solutions, developing a toolbox of strategies, and using discussions and collective experiences to build a community of mentoring excellence.

 Ten to twenty late assistant, mid-level or early or late senior faculty will be chosen to participate.
-The January to May program consists of monthly case-based seminars with senior clinical & translational mentors.
-Seminar topics include: Defining Mentorship from the Beginning: Rewards & Challenges of Mentorship; Balancing Work & Life; Communicating Effectively with Mentees; Understanding Diversity Among Mentees; Understanding UCSF Academic Advancement Policy; Understanding Economic & Fiscal Realities for Successful Academic Careers; Leadership Skills & Opportunities; and Grants: NIH, intramural: UCSF & CTSI Resources & IRB Issues.
+The program consists of case-based seminars with senior clinical & translational mentors.
+Topics include: Defining Mentorship from the Beginning: Rewards & Challenges of Mentorship; Balancing Work & Life; Communicating Effectively with Mentees; Understanding Diversity Among Mentees; Understanding UCSF Academic Advancement Policy; Understanding Economic & Fiscal Realities for Successful Academic Careers; Leadership Skills & Opportunities; and Grants: NIH, intramural: UCSF & CTSI Resources & IRB Issues.

 Note: Many residency and fellowship directors have found the MDP useful.
 They are strongly encouraged to apply.